Uganda is a relatively small country but blessed with many tourist attractions, a good climate, and friendly people.

 Queen Elizabeth National Park is one of the most visited tourist destinations in Uganda.
 One of the reasons for its popularity is its proximity to Bwindi, Mgahinga, and Kibale.
 The three parks house the largest population of mountain gorillas and chimpanzees in the world.
 Hence the majority of people who come to see the large primates, also visit Queen Elizabeth National Park.

 The park has outstanding attractions on its own.
 It is relatively green throughout the year and tourists are assured of great photos and beautiful scenery to behold.

 A boat cruise along the park’s Kazinga channel takes you to one of the best birding sites in Africa.
 The rare Shoebill Stork can easily be seen along this channel.
-The park also has the rare tree climbing-lions, hippos, buffaloes, elephants, leopards and countless numbers of antelopes.
+The park also has rare tree-climbing lions, hippos, buffaloes, elephants, leopards, and countless numbers of antelopes.
 Chimpanzee trekking can be done at the Maramagambo forest of Kyambura Gorge.